Holomorphic bundles for higher dimensional gauge theory: Introduction

 \section{Introduction}

-This paper presents a cohomological method to construct examples of holomorphic bundles, over certain Fano 3-folds, having the property of \emph{asymptotic stability} (see below) over a distinguished anticanonical divisor, said to be `at infinity' for geometrical reasons.
-It is based on the theory of instanton monads developed in \cite{JardimBullBraz}.
-Indeed, our motivation comes from gauge theory in higher dimensions, particularly from the interplay between special holonomy in Calabi-Yau 3-folds and $G_2-$manifolds.
-In \cite{kovalevzinho,kovalevzao}, A. Kovalev constructs new families of compact $G_2-$manifolds by proving a version of the Calabi conjecture for certain noncompact 3-folds, then performing a `twisted gluing'.
-Subsequently, the second named author established the existence of $G_2-$instantons over such manifolds, first by solving a suitable Hermitian Yang-Mills problem for 3-folds with tubular ends \cite{MyThesis,G2I}, then by gluing such solutions compatibly with Kovalev's construction \cite{G2II}.
-The concept of asymptotic stability then emerges as the natural boundary condition for that analytical problem.
+This paper presents cohomological methods to construct and study examples of holomorphic bundles, over certain Fano $3-$folds, having the property of \emph{asymptotic stability} (see below) on a distinguished anticanonical divisor, said to be `at infinity' for geometrical reasons.
+It is based on the theory of instanton monads developed by several authors in the past three decades, in particular \cite{Jardim2006,Jardim2007}.
+Our motivation comes from gauge theory in higher dimensions, especially the interplay between Yang-Mills theory over Calabi-Yau 3-folds and $\rG_2-$manifolds.